Shrey09/Machine-learning-and-Data-analysis/FIFA World Cup/README.md

-Fifa world cup data is analysed using numpy and pandas
+Fifa world cup data is analysed using numpy, pandas and python